 5.9 Notices.
-All notices which CONTRACTOR or AGENCY may wish to give in connection with this AGREEMENT shall be in writing and shall be served by personal delivery or fax during usual business hours at the principal office of CONTRACTOR or AGENCY, to an officer or person apparently in charge of that office, or by depositing the same in the United States mail, postage prepaid, and addressed to CONTRACTOR or AGENCY at its principal office, or to such other address as AGENCY or CONTRACTOR may designate from time to time by written notice given to CONTRACTOR in the manner specified in this Section.
-Service of notice pursuant to this Section shall be deemed complete on the day of service by personal delivery or fax (if received during normal business hours, or the next business day if received after normal business hours), or three (3) days after mailing if deposited in the United States mail.
+All notices which CONTRACTOR or AGENCY may wish to give in connection with the AGREEMENT shall be in writing and shall be served by personal delivery or email to the Party’s then-current email address in use, during usual business hours at the principal office of CONTRACTOR or AGENCY, to an officer or person apparently in charge of that office, or by depositing the same in the United States mail, postage prepaid, and addressed to CONTRACTOR or AGENCY at its principal office, or to such other address as AGENCY or CONTRACTOR may designate from time to time by written notice given to CONTRACTOR in the manner specified in this Section.
+Service of notice pursuant to this Section shall be deemed complete on the day of service by personal delivery or email to the Party’s then-current email address in use (if received during normal business hours, or the next business day if received after normal business hours), or three (3) days after mailing if deposited in the United States mail.
 Until changed by written notice to AGENCY and CONTRACTOR, notice shall be delivered as follows:

 AGENCY: Upper Valley Waste Management Agency